 For Individuals

-- Legal repercussions for cyberbullying
+- Legal consequences from cyberbullying or misuse

-- Account bans or shadowbanning
+- Platform penalties such as bans or shadowbanning

-- Damage to professional reputation
+- Long-term damage to personal and professional reputation

 For Employers and Schools

-- Hiring someone with problematic online behavior
+- Hiring or admitting individuals with harmful online behavior

 Use social media screening tools to protect your organization from bad hires or damaging partnerships.